Packet Data

 | Radio call setup | Mobile sends Origination (SO7/SO33), BTS forwards it over Abis, and BSC assigns the traffic channel |

-| Service negotiation | Service Connect specifies SO, RC, RLP parameters |
+| Service negotiation | Service Connect specifies SO, RC, RLP parameters, and F-SCH config when enabled |

 | A8/A10 setup | BSC asks the PCF client to set up radio packet-edge state; packet sessions currently cross the local packet gRPC boundary |